 The performance monitoring events in this list have a common definition in all VT-d implementations.
 However, not all implementations necessarily support all events and applicable filters per events.
 The capability registers indicate which events are supported by an implementation.
 Additional events and applicable filters may be added in future implementations.
 Hardware may report up to a maximum of 15 Event Groups supported through the Event Group Count field in the Performance Monitoring Capability Register.
 Software can detect which applicable filters are supported for an event on a given implementation by configuring and enabling a counter for the targeted event with a desired filter.
-Upon enabling the counter, the error check logic will report an error if the filter is not supported for that event.
+Upon enabling the counter, the error check logic will report an error if the filter and event are not a supported pairing.